Andre Iguodala: 2019–20 season: Sixth NBA Finals appearance

 On July 7, 2019, Golden State traded Iguodala along with a protected first-round draft pick to the Memphis Grizzlies for Julian Washburn.
 The Warriors received a traded player exception in the deal.
 Golden State was eyeing a replacement for Thompson while he recovered from his injury, and the trade freed salary cap space for them to acquire All-Star guard D'Angelo Russell in a sign-and-trade package with the Brooklyn Nets for Durant, who had announced earlier that he planned to sign with the Nets.
 Afterwards, the Warriors stated that they planned to eventually retire Iguodala's No. 9 jersey.

 The Grizzlies, who were rebuilding, reached an agreement before training camp to allow Iguodala to stay away from the team and train on his own.
-They kept him on their 15-man opening day roster instead of buying out the 35-year-old veteran, who was earning $17 million in the last year of his contract.
+They kept Iguodala on their 15-man opening day roster instead of buying out the 35-year-old veteran, who was earning $17 million in the last year of his contract.
 Memphis was hoping for a quality trade with a playoff contender in exchange for Iguodala and his championship experience.
-His decision to remain away from the team drew backlash from teammates, notably Dillon Brooks and Ja Morant, who criticized his refusal to play as disrespectful.
+Iguodala's decision to remain away from the team drew backlash from teammates, notably Dillon Brooks and Ja Morant, who said his refusal to play was disrespectful.

 On February 6, 2020, Iguodala was traded to the Miami Heat in a three-team trade along with Jae Crowder and Solomon Hill with Memphis and Minnesota.
 As part of the trade, he agreed to a two-year, $30 million extension with Miami, with the last year being a team option.
-The Heat reached the 2020 NBA Finals, where they lost 4–2 to the Los Angeles Lakers, and Iguodala became the tenth player in NBA history to make it to six straight Finals.
+The Heat reached the 2020 NBA Finals, where they lost 4–2 to the Los Angeles Lakers.
+Iguodala became the tenth player in NBA history to make it to six straight Finals.

 2020–21 season: First-round exit

-Iguodala continued with the Miami Heat in a bench-role for the 2020–21 season.
-After the 2020–21 season, the Heat did not exercise their $15 million option of Iguodala's contract for the 2021–22 season, making him a free agent.
+Iguodala continued with the Heat in a bench-role in 2020–21.
+After the season, Miami did not exercise their $15 million option on his contract for the 2021–22 season, making Iguodala a free agent.

-Return to Golden State (2021–present)
+Return to Golden State (2021–2023)

 2021–22 season: Fourth NBA championship

 On August 10, 2021, Iguodala returned to the Golden State Warriors.
 He missed 31 games from January to April with back soreness.
-Iguodala went on to win his fourth championship after the Warriors defeated the Boston Celtics in 6 games of the 2022 NBA Finals.
+Iguodala went on to win his fourth championship after the Warriors defeated the Boston Celtics in six games of the 2022 NBA Finals, in limited playing time.

 2022–23 season: Final season

-On September 23, 2022, Iguodala re-signed with the Warriors on a one-year, fully guaranteed, $2.9 million dollar contract (the veteran's minimum) and announced his decision to retire after the season.
-After missing the first 39 games due to a hip injury, he made his season debut on January 8, 2023, in a 115–101 loss to the Orlando Magic.
-After playing only eight games, Iguodala fractured his left wrist against the Phoenix Suns, requiring a surgery.
+On September 23, 2022, Iguodala re-signed with the Warriors on a one-year, fully guaranteed, $2.9 million contract (the veteran's minimum) and announced his decision to retire after the season.

+After missing the first 39 games due to a hip injury, Iguodala made his season debut on January 8, 2023, in a 115–101 loss to the Orlando Magic.
+In just his eighth appearance, Iguodala fractured his left wrist against the Phoenix Suns, requiring surgery.